-- A) An OPEN SPACE SUBDIVISION (OSS) represents a form of residential development where, instead of subdividing an entire tract of land into LOTS of conventional size and arrangement, a similar number of single-family housing units, duplexes in an R-12 zone, may, at the discretion of the PLANNING BOARD, be arranged on the land in a more innovative fashion which better fits the topography and natural attributes of the SITE.
+- A. An OPEN SPACE SUBDIVISION (OSS) represents a form of residential development where, instead of subdividing an entire tract of land into LOTS of conventional size and arrangement, a similar number of single-family housing units, duplexes in an R-12 zone, may, at the discretion of the PLANNING BOARD, be arranged on the land in a more innovative fashion which better fits the topography and natural attributes of the SITE.
 The remaining land in the tract which has not been built upon shall be set aside for municipal use or integrated among the housing units and reserved for useable COMMON OPEN SPACE.
-Said open space shall be held in a form of ownership that will prevent it from being further subdivided or developed.
-[Amended 07-05-88 per Planning Board] - B) The purpose for establishing this section is to promote a development pattern that creates areas of useable and accessible open space, provides land for municipal use, prevents disruption of natural topography and drainage systems, maintains the rural and open character of the undeveloped area of the City; protect historically significant BUILDINGS, resources, and/or landscapes; protects valuable wildlife areas; allows for attractive SITE design and encourages a lesser and more practical utility and STREET network.
-[Amended 07-05-88 and 04-25-00 per Planning Board] - C) [Deleted in its entirety 04-25-00 per Planning Board]
+Said open space shall be held in a form of ownership that will prevent it from being further subdivided or developed. - B. The purpose for establishing this section is to promote a development pattern that creates areas of useable and accessible open space, provides land for municipal use, prevents disruption of natural topography and drainage systems, maintains the rural and open character of the undeveloped area of the City; protect historically significant BUILDINGS, resources, and/or landscapes; protects valuable wildlife areas; allows for attractive SITE design and encourages a lesser and more practical utility and STREET network. - C. [Deleted per Planning Board in its entirety on 04-25-2000]

 155-21.
-Approval Procedure.
-[Amended 02-10-04 per Planning Board]
+Approval Procedure [Amended per Planning Board on 07-2005-88 and 02-2010-2004]

-A) An OPEN SPACE SUBDIVISION with SUBDIVISION LOTS or cluster arrangements, shall be subject to the granting of a MAJOR SUBDIVISION approval pursuant to the regulations contained herein.
-A plan for an OPEN SPACE SUBDIVISIONS with cluster arrangements shall depict, in addition to the required contents of a SUBDIVISION PLAT, the locations of all proposed BUILDING SITES, roads, DRIVEWAYS, parking LOTS and other features determined by the PLANNING BOARD to be necessary for proper review of the plan.
-[Amended 07-05-88 per Planning Board]
+A. An OPEN SPACE SUBDIVISION with SUBDIVISION LOTS or cluster arrangements, shall be subject to the granting of a MAJOR SUBDIVISION approval pursuant to the regulations contained herein.
+A plan for an OPEN SPACE SUBDIVISIONS with cluster arrangements shall depict, in addition to the required contents of a SUBDIVISION PLAT, the locations of all proposed BUILDING

+SITES, roads, DRIVEWAYS, parking LOTS and other features determined by the PLANNING BOARD to be necessary for proper review of the plan.

-B) In specific cases the PLANNING BOARD may vary the provisions contained herein, provided the modifications are consistent with the concept and purpose stated in Section 155-20 above.
-[Added 07-05-88 per Planning Board]
+B. In specific cases the PLANNING BOARD may vary the provisions contained herein, provided the modifications are consistent with the concept and purpose stated in Section 155-20 above.